Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 My writing carries the same aims as my research: to bridge theory and feeling, and to render the symbolic material of life visible and alive.

-I’m currently deepening my focus on psychodynamic and trauma-informed modalities, with the long-term intention of integrating this insight into therapeutic practice.
+I’m currently deepening my focus on psychodynamic and trauma-informed modalities, with the long-term goal of integrating this insight into therapeutic practice.

 You can learn more about 1:1 reflection sessions with me here.